So, in the interest of my

 Bellona is the name of a Roman war goddess associated both with valorous deeds and sowing terror among the enemy.

 “Imperatrix” is the feminine form of “Imperator“, which is the word that gets translated as “Emperor”.
 Conceptually, it’s a bit more complicated than it.
 Literally, it means something like “person who holds imperium”, a Roman concept I tried to explain when taking about Theophano.
-People other than the Emperor could be considered an imperator — generals leader their armies, for example.
+People other than the Emperor could be considered an imperator — generals leading their armies, for example.

 However “Imperatrix” can or should be translated, the depiction of Bellona is meant to at least invoke historical Emperors.
 She is wearing purple robe, purple being associated with Roman and Byzantine Emperors (and their children).
 Though the historical colour actually used by them is redder than what Bellona is wearing, and, incidentally, made from crushed snails.